-Shares in cardiovascular drugmaker Amarin slumped over 70% last night as the company lost a key patent case in Nevada.
+Shares in Irish heart drug company Amarin slumped more than 70 per cent last night as the company lost a key court case in Nevada over the patents of its one cardiovascular drug.

 The ruling by Judge Miranda Du in the district court of Nevada is a potentially fatal blow for the company that had spent years proving to regulators that its highly purified fish oil capsule was an effective treatment for patients at risk of heart attack or stroke.